NBA Rumors: Detroit Pistons Have No Plans To Trade Blake Griffin

 It’s been nearly impossible for Blake Griffin to escape trade rumors since becoming a member of the Detroit Pistons.
-In his first season with the team, Griffin had a down year that led many to believe that he was declining as a player.
-But he turned it around in 2018-19 with a career-best campaign, averaging 24.5 points, 7.5 rebounds, and 5.4 assists.
+In his first season with the team, Griffin had a down year that led many fans to believe that he was declining as a player.

+However, Griffin turned things around in the 2018-19 season with a career-best campaign — averaging 24.5 points, 7.5 rebounds, and 5.4 assists.
 Despite leading the Pistons into the postseason, Griffin was forced to miss two games in the 2019 NBA Playoffs.

 Now that Griffin has built up his value once again, several teams have expressed interest in acquiring the forward.
 The Pistons have been unwilling to rebuild in the past, as team owners prefer to remain competitive.
 Of course, the Pistons’ lack of success makes it a questionable decision in the long run.